Deutschlandticket & taxes: What applies to the job ticket?

 Deutschlandticket 2025: still tax-free?

-Due to the Germany Ticket price increase from January 2025, the amount will in future exceed the so-called 50-euro tax-free limit for non-cash benefits.
+Due to the Deutschlandticket price increase from January 2025, the amount will in future exceed the so-called 50-euro tax-free limit for non-cash benefits.
 This will affect companies that provide the Deutschlandticket as a job ticket to their employees as a non-cash benefit, as it will no longer be tax-free for the time being.

 Employers now have two options as to how they can still offer their employees the Germany Job Ticket tax-free.